 - Handwriting- Also called Script typefaces, these examples are all meant to look like someone could have written them by hand.
 Like Display typefaces, these aren't a good choice for extended paragraphs of type.
 They're better used for emphasis (say, to highlight a quote) or for headers.
 Examples: Dancing Script, Amatic SC, Permanent Marker.

-- Monospace- In a monospace font, each letter is the same thickness and every other letter.
-This often gives monospace typefaces a robotic or computer-like feel; they're often used to provide contrast to computer code that's embedded in a document.
-Of Google's 800+ fonts, only 15 are classified as monospace.
+- Monospace- In a monospace font, each letter is the same width as every other letter.
+This gives monospace typefaces a robotic or typewriter-esque feel; they're often used to provide contrast to computer code that's embedded in a document.
+Of Google's 800+ fonts, only 30 are classified as monospace.
 Examples include Curtive Mono, and VT323.